robertdetlof/rde_conrad_relay_tool/README.md

 Currently allowed actions for custom buttons are `activate`, `deactivate` and `pulse`.

-The `pulse` action will activate the specified relays simultaneously for a given duration (default: 500 ms) and then disable the given relays again.
+The `pulse` action will activate the specified relays simultaneously for a given duration (default: 500 ms; range [1-86400000]) and then disable the given relays again.

 ### Changelog